 About Accountability Counsel

 Accountability Counsel amplifies the voices of communities around the world to protect their human rights and environment.
 As advocates for people harmed by internationally financed projects, we employ community driven and policy level strategies to access justice.

 We envision a world where communities take part in decisions that affect them, and their human and environmental rights are respected.

 We accomplish our mission through: assisting communities, at their direction, to use complaint offices tied to international investment as part of broader campaigns for justice; and policy advocacy, ensuring that these complaint offices are independent, accessible, transparent, and fair tools for accountability.
 We also provide resources such as trainings and tools for communities, host a network of global advocates, and conduct research and track data and trends to foster the global accountability movement.
 Our work pays particular attention to women, girls and other marginalized groups, who are often the most deeply harmed by abuses.

 Our Global Communities, Policy, Research, and Operations teams collaborate across two offices in North America.
-We also have a South Asia Communities team, and the Africa Consultant will help grow our fourth location in Nairobi.
+We also have a South Asia Communities team, and the Africa Consultant will work from the Africa office we are growing based in Nairobi.
 We plan to grow other regional offices over time.